 It is important to make a realistic financial plan for your time abroad.
-This can be done by looking at the "Cost and Funding" section on our program pages, checking out your host institution's website, reading travel guides, doing online searches (e.g., google flights), and speaking with past and present study abroad program participants.
-We have peer advising and campus Ambassadors that would be happy to talk to you about how they prepared!
+Start on the "Cost and Funding" section on our program pages.
+Check out your host institution's website, read travel guides, do online searches (e.g. google flights), and speak with past and present global learning program participants.
+At our office, we have student Ambassadors who provide peer advising during the fall and winter semesters; they would be happy to talk to you about how they prepared and give you advice!